 - 4. The Code contains the following material:

 - Glossary, which contains defined terms (together with additional explanations where appropriate) and described terms which have a specific meaning in certain parts of the Code.
 For example, as noted in the Glossary, in Part 4A, the term "Audit Engagement" applies equally to both Audit and Review Engagements.

 - Part 1 Complying with the Code, Fundamental Principles and Conceptual Framework, which includes the fundamental principles and the conceptual framework and is applicable to all Members.

-- Part 2 Members in Business, which sets out additional material that applies to Members in Business when performing Professional Activities.
+- Part 2 Members in Business (including employment relationships of Members in Public Practice), which sets out additional material that applies to Members in Business when performing Professional Activities.
 Members in Business include Members employed, engaged or contracted in an executive or non-executive capacity in, for example:

 - o Commerce, industry or service.

 - o The public sector.

 - Education.

 - The not-for-profit sector.

 - Regulatory or professional bodies.